Clergy & Staff

 Jimmy is married to Dr. Maggie Abbott, Doctor of Physical Therapy.
 Maggie works as a physical therapist at the only aquatic therapy clinic on Galveston Island.
-Additionally, Maggie works for the Houston Area Parkinson's Society as the Volunteer Coordinator.
-Maggie is also a member of the Trinity Church choir.
+Additionally, Maggie works for the local non-profit Houston Area Parkinson Society as Coordinator of Institutional Collaborations.
+She also sings in the Trinity Church choir.

-Their daughter, Lydia, is in third grade at Trinity Episcopal School and enjoys dance and Girl Scouts.
+Their daughter, Lydia, attends Trinity Episocpal School and enjoys dance and Girl Scouts.

 From 2012 to 2021, Jimmy served Holy Comforter Episcopal Church in Spring, Texas.
 During his tenure, the parish experienced a time of transformation as the building project for a new church was completed, new missions were planted, new ministries launched, and as the church grew substantially.

 Jimmy earned his Bachelor of Arts in History with honors from the University of Texas at Austin in 2006.
 While attending UT, Jimmy discerned a call to ordained ministry.

 After graduation from college, Jimmy enrolled in the Virginia Theological Seminary in Alexandria, Virginia and earned his Master of Divinity with honors in May 2010.
 While in seminary, he served as a seminarian at St. Mark’s Episcopal Church in Alexandria, Virginia.
 His master’s thesis, “A Loud and Ungrounded Noise: the antiwar movement in the Episcopal Church during the Vietnam War,” explored this critical time in the history of the United States of America and the Episcopal Church.

 Currently, Jimmy is enrolled in the University of the South pursuing a Master's degree in Sacred Theology.